yaacov/ortho/README.md

 python scripts/test_glyph_classifier.py

 # Run a script to train glyph classifier
 # !
-Requires clean glyphs, use prepare_glyphs.py to prepare the glyphs
-# !
-Requires classified glyphs for labeled example, use test_glyph_classifier.py to lapel the glyphs
+Requires classified glyphs as labeled examples, use test_glyph_classifier.py to label glyphs for training
 python scripts/train_glyph_classifier.py

 # Run a script to test: